rlfrkdms1/rlfrkdms1/README.md

 </a>

 ## Hi there 👋
+I'm Gaeun Gil, a senior at Dongguk University majoring in Mathematics and double majoring in Software Engineering. 📚💻

 <!--
 **rlfrkdms1/rlfrkdms1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.